 In February 2013, the Board of Directors approved a modification to the vesting terms of approximately 400,000 outstanding and unvested restricted stock units held by employees of the Company.
-The modification to the vesting terms removed the market condition leaving the restricted
+The modification to the vesting terms removed the market condition leaving the restricted stock units subject to a service condition only.
+The modification resulted in a change in the period over which compensation costs are recognized and prospective recognition of incremental compensation cost, measured as the excess of the fair value of the modified award over the fair value of the original award immediately before its terms are modified, measured based on the share price and relevant valuation inputs at the modification date.

 At June 30, 2013, the 1.2 million shares of restricted stock outstanding consisted of 0.5 million shares that are subject to both a market and service condition and 0.7 million shares that are subject only to service conditions.
 The restricted stock units subject to both a market and service condition vest in one-third increments upon the achievement of certain market price goals and continued service.
-Restricted stock units vest in one-half increments on the second and third anniversary date following the grant date and continued service or in one-third increments on the first, second and third anniversary date following the grant date and continued service conditions is determined based on a Monte Carlo Simulation model at the date of grant.
+Restricted stock units vest in one-half increments on the second and third anniversary date following the grant date and continued service or in one-third increments on the first, second and third anniversary date following the grant date and continued service.
+The fair value of restricted stock units subject to market and service conditions is determined based on a Monte Carlo Simulation model at the date of grant.
 The fair value of restricted stock units subject only to service conditions are valued at the Company's stock price on the date of grant less the present value of anticipated dividends.